dripjs/drip/README.md

 ---

 A real-time backend framework that works with any database.
-It's designed for performance and scalability.
+It's designed with performance and scalability in mind.

 ## Features